 Instead, use the beta version of the command:

-This version uses the Cloud SQL Proxy.
+This version uses the Cloud SQL Auth proxy.
 See

 gcloud beta sql connect